 For many people, the answer is that they were given a bedtime story.
-This could have been a made up story, a folk lore, or something read from a book, but it is an extremely common strategy.
+This could have been a made-up story, folklore, or something read from a book, but it is a popular strategy.
 For this practice to be so widespread and prolific, surely it must make a difference, right?

 I love reading, and do typically find that it does help me to wind down and relax before sleep.
 It also tends to bring on sleepiness for me earlier than if I am on the computer or watching TV.

-Not everyone reports these positive benefits however.
-Some of the clients that I see report that their minds become more active when they are reading, as they get so engrossed in the story and want to keep turning the pages to find out what is going to happen next.
-As a result, they really struggle to switch off and get to sleep afterwards.
+Not everyone reports these positive benefits, however.
+Some of the clients that I see say that their minds become more active when they are reading, as they get so engrossed in the story and want to keep turning the pages to find out what is going to happen next.
+As a result, they struggle to switch off and get to sleep afterward.

-For the second week I decided to spend at least an hour before bed winding down by listening to the audiobook ‘The Village Effect’ by Susan Pinker.
-Once again, this book has some fascinating information, but it wasn’t likely to get me too amped up before bed.
+For the second week, I decided to spend at least an hour before bed winding down by listening to the audiobook ‘The Village Effect’ by Susan Pinker.
+Once again, this book has some fascinating information, but it wasn’t likely to get me too excited before bed.
 Considering that both books were in the general area of social psychology also helped me to feel that the topic of the book wasn’t going to confound the results.

 Based on my sleep diary data, listening to audiobooks for at least an hour before sleep seemed to be better than reading a physical book.
 I went to bed over an hour earlier by lying down on the couch and listening to an audiobook than I did when I read a book.
 This was quite a surprising finding to me, as I thought that reading physical books may make my eyes more tired sooner.